Skip to content

 Creating a Specialist

-houmao-mgr project easy specialist create \
+houmao-mgr project specialist create \

 --name my-reviewer \